swarmstack/swarmstack/README.md

 ## WHY?

 A modern data-driven monitoring and alerting solution helps even the smallest of DevOps teams to develop and support containerized applications, and provides an ability to observe how applications perform over time, correlated to events occuring on the platform running them as well.
-Data-driven alerting makes sure the team knows when things go off-the-rails via alerts, but Prometheus also brings with it an easier way for you and your team to create alerts for their applications, based on aggregated time-series data.
+Data-driven alerting makes sure the team knows when things go off-the-rails via alerts, but Prometheus also brings with it an easier way for you and your team to create alerts for applications, based on aggregated time-aware queries.
 For example:

 ```
 alert: node_disk_fill_rate_6h